dicoy/readit/README.md

 Here are some items were left out due to time constraints, and some other "nice to have"s

-App is usable from a mobile browser screen, but responsivness is not 100% (Sidebar should expand fullscreen.
 General tidying up (css is implemented directly using the style={} parameter in some cases) Image Gallery
 Error handling